 These three steps represent less than 15 minutes of effort for radically superior protection.

-It is recommended to renew the passwords of important accounts every 6 to 12 months, and immediately in the event of a reported data breach on a service used.
-Using a password manager facilitates this regular renewal.
+It is recommended to renew passwords for important accounts every 6 to 12 months, and immediately in the event of a reported data leak on a service used.
+A password manager facilitates this regular renewal without sacrificing complexity.

-Recognized password managers (Bitwarden, 1Password, KeePass) use AES-256 encryption and a "zero knowledge" architecture: even the software publisher cannot access your data.
-They are considered much safer than reusing memorized passwords.
+Recognized managers (Bitwarden, Proton Pass, KeePass) use AES-256 encryption and a "zero knowledge" architecture: even the publisher cannot access your data.
+According to the Verizon DBIR 2025, more than 51% of users' passwords are reused on average — the manager solves this problem at the root.

-Two-factor authentication (2FA) is a security mechanism that requires a second verification after entering the password — generally a temporary code generated by an application (Google Authenticator, Authy) or sent by SMS.
+2FA is a security mechanism requiring a second verification after entering the password — generally a temporary code generated by an application (Google Authenticator, Authy) or sent by SMS.
 Even if your password is stolen, a hacker cannot access your account without this second factor.